nikhiljsk/Generic_regression_algo/README.md

 * SciKit-Learn

 ## Running the program
-Once all the required libraries are installed, the program provides a CLI to work with.
+Once all the required libraries are installed, the program provides a CLI to work with and you are good to go.

 Cheers :)